Intermediate topological pressures and variational principles for nonautonomous dynamical systems: Abstract

 \section{Abstract}

-{ We introduce a one-parameter family of intermediate topological pressures for nonautonomous dynamical systems which interpolate between the Pesin–Pitskel topological pressure and the lower and upper capacity pressures.
-The construction is based on the Carath\'eodory–Pesin structure in which all admissible strings in a covering satisfy $ N \le n < N/\theta + 1 $, where $ \theta \in [0,1] $ is a parameter.
-The extremal cases $\theta=0$ and $\theta=1$ recover the Pesin–Pitskel pressure and the two capacity pressures, respectively.
-We first investigate several properties of the intermediate pressure, including proving that it is continuous on $(0, 1]$ but may fail to be continuous at $0$, as well as establishing the power rule and monotonicity.
-We then derive inequalities for intermediate pressures with respect to the factor map.
-Finally, we introduce intermediate measure-theoretic pressures and prove variational principles relating them to the corresponding topological pressures.}
+{ We introduce a one-parameter family of intermediate topological pressures for nonautonomous dynamical systems that interpolates between the Pesin-Pitskel topological pressure and the lower and upper capacity topological pressures.
+The construction is based on the Carath\'eodory-Pesin structure in which all admissible strings in a covering satisfy $N \le n < N/\theta + 1$, where $\theta \in [0,1]$ is a parameter.
+The extremal cases $\theta=0$ and $\theta=1$ recover the Pesin-Pitskel pressure and the two capacity pressures, respectively.
+We first investigate several properties of the intermediate pressure, including continuity on $(0,1]$ and possible discontinuity at $\theta=0$, as well as the power rule and monotonicity.
+We then derive inequalities for intermediate pressures with respect to a factor map.
+Finally, we introduce intermediate measure-theoretic pressures and establish variational principles relating them to the corresponding topological pressures.}